MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/manage_images.md

 **This is preliminary content and subject to change.**

 Container images are used to deploy containers.
 These images can include an operating system, applications, and all application dependencies.
 For instance, you may develop a container image that has been pre-configured with Nano Server, IIS, and an application running in IIS.
-This container image can then be stored in a container registry for later use, deployed on any Windows Container host (on-prem, cloud, or even to a container service), and also used as the base for a new container image.
+This container image can then be stored in a container registry for later use, deployed on any Windows container host (on-prem, cloud, or even to a container service), and also used as the base for a new container image.

 There are two types of container images: